How to Choose a Website Builder

 Domain name cost

 I didn't notice any tools which force you to buy your website domain from them, but many of them offer it "as a convenience".
 What irritated me was the unnecessarily high price for this, especially in the case where your domain is a freebie for the first year.
 Like so many things in life, they claw it back from you later!
-As a guide, if you purchase your domain name from Google, a .com address is currently $12 per year.
-Much more than this, and your bargain builder tool is ripping you off.
+Depending on the ending of your domain name, your investment will vary, but in general, don’t pay more than $10-20 per year.

 Extra features?